 Each social network has its own set of guidelines and constraints about the content shared from EveryoneSocial, and Twitter is no different.
 This article covers Twitter’s specifications to understand more of the intricacies of sharing to Twitter.

-Twitter’s copy is brief, and we provide a character count as you’re writing the copy.
-Be sure to check out our article covering character limits so you can optimize the copy with the limits they have.
+Twitter’s copy is brief, allowing up to 280 characters.
+We provide a character count as you’re writing the copy so you are aware of the available copy space.
+Be sure to check out our article covering character limits so you can optimize the copy based on the available character count.

 You can find the account handle by visiting the profile where you will see all Tweets for the account.
 The URL contains the handle at the very end.
 Click here for more details on finding a Twitter account handle.